Last Updated on May 6, 2021 by Helga Dosa

-Stilo is a comune and town located in the Calabria region of Italy in the province of Reggio Calabria; it has been named one of the most beautiful hamlets of Italy.
-The town is Stilo is spread over an area of 78 sq km, has a population of 2800 and is located 151 km away from the city of Reggio Calabria.
-The economy of the region is based on agriculture, mainly the production of wine, cheese, olive oil and cereals.
+Stilo is a comune and town located in the Calabria region of Italy in the province of Reggio Calabria.
+It has been named one of the most beautiful hamlets of Italy.
+The town is Stilo is spread over an area of 78 sq km, has a population of 2800, and is located 151 km away from the city of Reggio Calabria.
+The economy of the region is based on agriculture, mainly the production of wine, cheese, olive oil, and cereals.
 There are a few mines in the region for lead and iron.
 Let’s explore Stilo, Calabria together!

-The famous Cape Stilo is located only 10 km from the main town where the Battle of Punta Stilo was fought between British and Italians in 1940.
+The famous Cape Stilo has located only 10 km from the main town where the Battle of Punta Stilo was fought between the British and Italians in 1940.
 It is believed that the town was first inhabited after the destruction of Kaulon, which was an ancient Greek colony.

 Church of San Giovanni Theresti